 Peter Loakes ‘3D300’ which isn’t run every year, but will be on 11 May 2019 is another true Wessex event: a 300km hilly ride starting in West Stafford near Dorchester, heading West through Axminster and on into Mid Devon, down to the sea for an ice cream, and then back through Lyme Regis.

 - 400km: The Porkers (it has been called a pig of a ride, but only in jest: it is thought by many to be the most challenging of the Wessex series, and is certainly one of the most and rewarding 400km events in the audax calendar.

 - 600km: The Brimstone (named after the butterfly sometimes seen on the ride, and known for being often found alone, and far from a food source) or the perm version, which is known as the Hellfire

-…and it is famous in long distance cycling circles for being one of the hardest SR series to complete.
+…and it is famous in long distance cycling circles for being one of the hardest and most rewarding SR series in the calendar.